behzadasd/Open-Channel-Hydraulics-GUI/README.md

 In the remainder sections, methods and the tool’s application in different hydraulics problems is discussed.
 The report considers the readers as educated engineers with enough cognition of the hydraulics science, hence avoids unnecessary explanations of open channel flow’s basic formulas and theories; and directly discusses the methods and results.

 # 2. The Open Channel Flow Tool - General Overview
-Figure 1 depicts the general view of the developed Tool with its components.
 The Tool has 4 main components, comprising:

 I) Cross-Section Selection Component